Skip to main content

 Our Patient Education section gives you information about the liver transplant process, from being evaluated as a candidate, what to expect during the procedure, and aftercare.

-Our team provides you with a customized treatment plan.
-To do this, our team works closely together and with you to understand you, your liver condition and your treatment goals.
-This enables us to develop an optimal treatment plan based on your needs.
-Our team closely follows you as you await transplant and following transplant, which helps to improve patient outcomes.
+Our team works closely with you to understand your liver condition and your treatment goals, enabling us to develop a personalized treatment plan tailored to your specific needs.
+We follow you every step of the way — as you await transplant surgery and following your organ transplant — which helps to improve your outcomes.

 When a suitable donor becomes available, a donor transplant coordinator will call you.

-Liver transplant surgery will last between 4-8 hours.
-Following surgery, each liver transplant recipient will likely be in the intensive care unit (ICU) for about two days, and then spend another 8-10 days in a regular hospital room.
-This is so we can provide, close follow-up care after surgery to help monitor medications and ensure the liver transplant recipient is recovering properly with a healthy liver, decreasing the risk of liver failure.
+The operation will last approximately 4-8 hours.
+Following surgery, each liver transplant recipient will likely be in the intensive care unit, or ICU, for about two days and then spend another 8-10 days in a regular hospital room.
+This time allows us to provide follow-up care after the procedure to help monitor medications and ensure the transplant recipient is recovering properly with a healthy liver, decreasing the risk of liver failure.

 Help support our liver transplant patients by making a gift as a living donor.